efat56/CollectionFramework/README.md

 Here, the interface "MyInterface" specifies two methods: "method1()" which does not take any arguments and does not return any value, and "method2(String str)" which takes a String argument and returns an integer value.

+To implement an interface, a class must use the "implements" keyword followed by the name of the interface.
+For example: